CalebBell/fluids/docs/fluids.numba.rst

 - Everything in :py:mod:`fluids.atmosphere`
 - Everything in :py:mod:`fluids.piping` (uses global lookups)
 - In :py:mod:`fluids.friction`, only :py:func:`~.nearest_material_roughness`,  :py:func:`~.material_roughness`,  :py:func:`~.roughness_Farshad` are unsupported as they use global lookups.
+- in :py:mod:`fluids.compressible`, :py:func:`~.isothermal_gas`, has experienced some regressions on the part of numba.

 Numpy Support
 -------------